How have Indian clubs fared in AFC Champions League and AFC Cup? | Goal.com

 2009

 Dempo SC qualified for AFC Champions League but got knocked out by Sharjah FC (3-0) in the playoffs.
-After getting eliminated ,they progressed till the Round of 16 in AFC Cup.
-On the other hand, Mohun Bagan's AFC Cup campaign ended soon enough as the Mariners could not progress from the group stages.
+After getting eliminated they progressed till the Round of 16 in AFC Cup.
+On the other hand, Mohun Bagan's AFC Cup campaign ended soon enough as the Mariners could not go ahead from the group stages.
 They lost all six games.

 |Fixtures